byexamples/byexample/docs/usage.rst

     <blankline>
     optional arguments:
-      -h, --help            show this help message and exit -f, --fail-fast, --ff
-                            if an example fails, fail and stop all the execution.
+      -h, --help            show this help message and exit --ff, --fail-fast     if an example fails, fail and stop all the execution.
       --dry                 do not run any example, only parse them.
       --skip file [file ...]
                             skip these files
+      -m dir, --modules dir
-      --search dir          append a directory for searching modules there.
+                            append a directory for searching modules there.
-      -d {unified,ndiff,context}, --diff {unified,ndiff,context}
+      -d {none,unified,ndiff,context}, --diff {none,unified,ndiff,context}
                             select diff algorithm.
       --no-enhance-diff     by default, some non-printable characters are replaced by printable ones in the diffs to make them easier to